funkybob/ugu/docs/app_server.rst

 .. code-block:: bash

-   $ uwsgi --master --http-socket :8000 --pythonpath code/ --module app
+   (venv)$ uwsgi --master --http-socket :8000 --pythonpath code/ --module app

 And we should see output like this: